tecnomod-um/OntoGenix/README.md

 ![GitHub Logo](/images/OntoGenix_0.1.0.png)

-1-Direct transformation of csv data to a RDF/XML ontology and RML mapp.
+1-Direct transformation of csv data to a RDF/XML ontology and RML mapp.<br/>
-2-Lack of contextual information for LLM’s generates very basic ontologies in terms of semantics and interoperability.
+2-Lack of contextual information for LLM’s generates very basic ontologies in terms of semantics and interoperability. <br/>
-3-Extensive use of www.example.com uri as foundational prefix.
+3-Extensive use of www.example.com uri as foundational prefix. <br/>

 ![GitHub Logo](/images/OntoGenix_0.1.1.png)